JamesIli/Acrostic_Generator/README.md

 # Acrostic_Generator
-A uni project where via use of lists (in C) acrostics are being generated
+A uni project where via use of lists acrostics are being generated